Beth Israel Congregation (Jackson, Mississippi): Late 20th and 21st centuries

 After Nussbaum's retirement, Beth Israel hired Richard Birnholz as rabbi.
 Birnholz was ordained at Hebrew Union College in 1971, and had served from 1971 to 1973 as assistant rabbi of Temple Israel in Memphis, Tennessee.
 While serving as rabbi, he was also a visiting professor in Millsaps College's religion department.
 In 1977, he won the Samuel Kaminker Memorial Award for his informal education curriculum, and in 1983 he was alumni-in-residence at Hebrew Union College in New York.
 He served Beth Israel until 1986, then moved to Congregation Schaarai Zedek in Tampa, Florida.

 Birnholz was followed by Eric Gurvis, Steven Engel, and Jim Egolf, all of whom, like Nussbaum before them, also served as the rabbis of Temple Beth El in Lexington, Mississippi, leading services there once a month on Sunday.
 At the end of the 20th century, Beth Israel was the largest of the fourteen synagogues in Mississippi, with 213 member families.

 In 2003, Beth Israel hired Valerie Cohen, Beth Israel's first female rabbi.
-Cohen had originally earned a B.A. in public relations, then studied at Hebrew Union College's Israel, Cincinnati and New York City campuses.
-She graduated in 1999 and was ordained at Manhattan's Temple Emanuel.
+Cohen had originally earned a B.A. in public relations, then studied at Hebrew Union College's Israel, Cincinnati, and New York City campuses.
+She graduated in 1999, and was ordained at Manhattan's Temple Emanuel.
 After serving for three years as assistant rabbi at Temple Israel in Memphis, Tennessee, Cohen joined Beth Israel.
 She continued the tradition of her predecessors of also serving as the rabbi of Lexington's Temple Beth El.

 In 2005, Cohen started classes for adults who wished to celebrate their Bar and Bat Mitzvah, but had not had the opportunity when 12 or 13.
 That same year, in the aftermath of Hurricane Katrina, Beth Israel welcomed between 75 and 100 evacuees from New Orleans.
 In 2006, Beth Israel had a membership of approximately 200 families which, in contrast with Mississippi's other Jewish congregations, was slowly growing.
 Beth Israel's services were attended by about 50 people in 2008.
 In 2013, the synagogue's windows were broken and the word "Jew" scratched into the paint of a door.

-Cohen accepted an offer to become rabbi of Temple Emanuel Sinai in Worcester, Massachusetts in 2014.
+Cohen accepted an offer to become rabbi of Temple Emanuel Sinai in Worcester, Massachusetts, in 2014.
 She was followed at Beth Israel by interim rabbis Ted Riter and Stephen Wylen.

 Jeffrey Kurtz-Lendner joined as rabbi in 2016.
-A graduate of Brandeis University and the Jewish Theological Seminary, he served as rabbi of the Northshore Jewish Congregation of Mandeville, Louisiana from 2002 to 2007, and Temple Solel in Hollywood, Florida from 2007 to 2015.
+A graduate of Brandeis University and the Jewish Theological Seminary, he had served as rabbi of the Northshore Jewish Congregation of Mandeville, Louisiana, from 2002 to 2007, and Temple Solel in Hollywood, Florida, from 2007 to 2015.
 By 2017, membership had reached 214 families; that year, the congregation held its fiftieth annual charity food bazaar, and celebrated its fiftieth year in the Old Canton Road building.

 In recognition of its contributions to the civil rights movement, the synagogue was added as a stop on the Mississippi Freedom Trail in April 2018.